danieldk/dictomaton/README.md

 * Added Levenshtein automata for looking up sequences in a <tt>Dictionary</tt> that are within a certain edit distance of a sequence.
+* Provide a variant of perfect hash automata that puts right language cardinalities in transitions rather than states.
+This provides faster hashing and hashcode lookups at the cost of some memory.

 ### 0.0.3